< Department of Main Roads, NSW, unofficial home page

 FAQ (Frequently asked questions)

-Q. From where did the DMR
+Q. From where did the DMR logo/symbol above originate?

 A. No ones knows.
 It was replaced in the 1980s by an in-house design.
 The best known expression of the symbol was on the side of the 8-floor Castlereagh Street annex building.
 The scan above is taken from a jacket patch.
-These were thrown out when the design was superceded but I managed to find a few.
+These were thrown out when the design was superseded but I managed to find a few.

 Q. Is there a published history of the DMR?

 A. Yes, The DMR published THE ROADMAKERS, in 1976 ISBN 0 7240 0439 4 This is a comprehensive history of roadbuilding in NSW.
 It includes figures, numerical and financial, on both the work carried out by the DMR and monies spent, and staff figures.
-It does not include personal experiences, though.
-We hope to address that on these pages.

-Q. Any other sources for information.
+Q. Any other sources for information?

 A. MAIN ROADS, the in-house journal, issn 0025-0597, and THE HIGHWAYMAN, the Recreation Club in-house magazine.